amadeus4dev/developer-guides/guides/authorization.md

 ### Authorization with SDKs

-Even though is recommended to understand how the authorization works using `OAuth`, we highly recommend to use the [Amadeus for Developers SDKs](https://github.com/amadeus4dev) as much as possible.
+Even though it is recommended to understand how the authorization works using `OAuth`, we highly recommend to use the [Amadeus for Developers SDKs](https://github.com/amadeus4dev) as much as possible.
 The `SDKs` wraps all the complexity and abstracts the implementation.